Foreign travel policy for employees

 - Allow self-booking so that employees can choose the flight, layover, and accommodation they want

 Creating an FTP helps companies to make travel arrangements, streamline travel expenses, and manage reimbursement processes smoothly.
 If you are looking for an all-in-one platform to manage business travel, get in touch with TravelPerk.
-From 24/7 customer support operating at a 15-second response time to the largest booking inventory in the world, TravelPerk makes corporate travel management simple.
+From 24/7 customer support operating at a target 15-second response time to the largest booking inventory in the world, TravelPerk makes corporate travel management simple.